 We can visualize the reflection frustums bounds in the scene-view by toggling the 'eye icon' on.

 If the water material is using one of the lit shaders, then we can set an Emission Color and also tweak its Intensity under the Emission Properties in the water material inspector.

 The asset comes with 5 lit shaders, 3 for the Builtin Render Pipeline (Pixel-Lit, Vertex-Lit, Vertex-Lit-Only-Directional-Lights), 1 for the Universal Render Pipeline (URP), and another one for the Lightweight Render Pipeline (LWRP).

 Rendering Properties - Material Inspector¶

-Under the Rendering Options* in the water material inspector, the Mask Interaction* property controls how the water object behaves when interacting with a Sprite Mask.
+Under the Rendering Options in the water material inspector, the Mask Interaction property controls how the water object behaves when interacting with a Sprite Mask or with the Mesh Mask.
 We can set the mask interaction to one of the following options:

 - None : No interaction

-- Visible Inside Mask : the water is visible where the Sprite Mask overlays it, but not outside it.
+- Visible Inside Mask : the water is visible where the Sprite Mask or the Mesh Mask overlays it, but not outside of it.

-- Visible Outside Mask : the water is visible outside the Sprite Mask, but not inside it.
+- Visible Outside Mask : the water is visible outside the Sprite Mask or the Mesh Mask, but not inside it.